 When the Break O’Day council cut the ribbon on the Flagstaff trail network, the Town Link trail stopped just short of, well, town.
 Now the riding path that runs along the edge of the bay is complete, and you can ride the 6km from the main street of St Helens all the way to the Flagstaff network on purpose-built trails, protected from cars.

 If the Bay of Fires hasn’t satisfied your hunger for wilderness trail riding, hop on one of Gravity Isles party shuttles up to Loila Tier and roll the Dreaming Pools loop.
-This 27km loop follows a ridgeline through an Iron Bar Forest to get the quads burning before descending to the trail’s picturesque namesake, perfect for a mid-ride dip.
+This 27km ride follows a ridgeline through an Iron Bark Forest to get the quads burning, before descending to the trail’s picturesque namesake, perfect for a mid-ride dip.

 The biggest feature would be that rock roll, which is like a piece of artwork.
 When you go down Mack 10, you just want to stop and admire the freaking sculpture of rock.

 “The biggest feature would be that rock roll, which is like a piece of artwork.
 When you go down Mack 10, you just want to stop and admire the freaking sculpture of rock.
-You have the big natural rock, but then the amount of work that would have gone into the section that goes around it, I’ve never seen anything like it,” Christa Capel says.
+You have the big natural rock, but then the amount of work that would have gone into the section that goes around it, I’ve never seen anything like it,” says Flow presenter Christa Capel .

-“The coolest part about it (Mack 10) is that a strong beginner can ride it and roll evening and have a blast, and at the same time, it will be fun for someone who is super-advanced because there are so many sneaky lines; they could triple something, or they could just jump everything,” says Capel.
+“The coolest part about it (Mack 10) is that a strong beginner can ride it and roll evening and have a blast.
+At the same time, it will be fun for someone who is super-advanced because there are so many sneaky lines; they could triple something, or they could just jump everything,” says Capel.
 “You can take it as far as you want, and there is the opportunity to progress.”

 “There is an excellent little lookout right behind the car pack, which gives you a view over the entire beach, which gives you a better perspective of what the wave is doing,” Capel says.

-If you simply can get enough pedalling, jumping on a pedal Kayak tour should scratch your itch, and maybe catch a fish or two.
+If you simply can’t get enough pedalling, jumping on a pedal Kayak tour should scratch your itch, and you might catch a fish or two.

-We saw many eagles, and they have these massive nests up in the trees, and from the river, you can see the mountains a lot clearer too as you go down the river
+We saw so many eagles, and they have these massive nests up in the trees, and from the river, you can see the mountains a lot clearer too.

-“Taking the time to float down the river, you have the chance to see things that you otherwise wouldn’t really take notice of; we saw many eagles, and they have these massive nests up in the trees, and from the river, you can see the mountains a lot clearer too as you go down the river,” she says.
+“Taking the time to float down the river, you have the chance to see things that you otherwise wouldn’t really take notice of; we saw so many eagles, and they have these massive nests up in the trees, and from the river, you can see the mountains a lot clearer too,” she says.

 No trip to St Helens is complete without a trip to The Social; it’s a bit like what you would get if a beer garden and a food truck had a baby.
 Everything we’ve tried on the menu is has impressed, however, the Steak and Cheese Burger is to die for after a big day out, and the rotating selection of local craft beers is massive.

-If fresh seafood is on the menu, Skippers Fish shop on the wharf is the place to be.
-For breakfast, The Bays Kitchen is the place to go when you need a giant egg and bacon sandwich or a sweet treat.
+If fresh seafood is on the menu, Skippers Fish Shop on the wharf is the place to be.
+For breakfast, The Bays Kitchen will start your day off right, when you need a giant egg and bacon sandwich or a sweet treat.

 “You walk in there, and they have every single type of slice you could ever imagine stacked up, and when you order a sandwich with bacon, they give you not one piece of bacon; you’ll get five.”

-If you head down the Shelly Point, Capel says The Surfside is a must.
+If you head down to Shelly Point, Capel says The Surfside is a must.